 - May 7th - 11th

 *Dates are subject to change due to the number of participants

 We have a diverse, fun-loving staff of 80 raft guides and growing.
 Most guides are in their early twenties, others bring years of river experience to the staff.
 It's an experience like none other and will stay with you for years to come.
 We are a tight-knit group, often spending our time off

 together.
 Each week, the company hosts a staff dinner where everyone can take an evening to relax and enjoy a meal and have fun at the outpost.

 Our ideal candidate is a healthy and active person who is eager to learn new skills while challenging themselves.
 During our training courses, we look for candidates who show a great understanding of teamwork, self-motivation, respect, and responsibility.
 Raft guiding is a physically demanding activity.
 Please consider the physical requirements this job demands before applying.

 Room and Board

-The housing is located at our riverside outpost in Hartford, Tennessee.
-The closest supermarket is 15 minutes away.
+Housing is provided for all employees.
+The housing and outpost are located riverside in the quaint town of Hartford, Tennessee.
 If you feel like getting out and stretching your legs, the Smoky Mountain National Park is only minutes away.
 If you want a night out on the town, Knoxville and the University of Tennessee are an hour to our west and the eclectic mountain town of Asheville, North Carolina is an hour to our east.

-We love dogs and cats, but for the safety of our customers, guides and the pets themselves, no pets of any type are not allowed on SMO property.
+We love dogs and cats, but for the safety of our customers, guides, and the pets themselves, pets are not allowed on SMO property.

 We offer free employee trade benefits with many local tourism companies in our surrounding area.
 We also offer several staff outings each summer.
 Guides often create their own weekly group outings, always strengthening the team dynamics that we are so proud to have.